Running a paid Discord community sounds straightforward on paper.

 When the client came to ShipWorkflow, he did not need a simple Discord bot.
 He needed a proper trading signals subscription management system built around his specific payment flow, his Discord structure, and his members' experience.

-We built a connected automation infrastructure that handles the full member lifecycle without any human involvement after the initial setup.
+We built a connected automation infrastructure in n8n that handles the full member lifecycle without any human involvement after the initial setup.

 Here is what we built and how each component works.